 My goal was to catch the sunrise and sunset each day, which I accomplished from the Sky Deck with its large open space and lounge chairs.

 The daily shore excursions and snorkeling were an integral part of our journey.
-We saw so many species of birds and other Galapagos wildlife.
+We saw so many species of birds and other Galapagos Island animals.
 We snorkeled multiple times a day off the coasts of Isabela, Santiago and North Seymour Islands.
 We swam with many fish species, sea lions, rays, sea turtles and feeding marine iguanas.
 I was able to take part in a few kayaking excursions, which allowed for a more up-close exploration of the islands and their features.

 Every evening, usually before dinner, we gathered in the lounge where our guide would discuss what we had seen and experienced that day as well as what to look forward to with the next day’s agenda.
 There was always an educational aspect each evening as well.
 We learned about the marine wildlife, endemic species, geology and geography of this amazing place.